DataLab12/graphB/graphB/README.md

 #**DataLab12.github.io/graphB**

 ## History
-The project and collaboration of Jelena Tešić and Lucas Rusnak started in November 2017 and the idea of graphB 1.0 starting taking shape in the summer of 2018.
-Joshua Mitchell, Master student at Texas State led the initial graphB implementation.
-The code and concept grew over time, as the code grew and multuple students from Data Lab contributed to the codebase.
-Eric Hull took the ownership and the lead in 2019, and this is the released version.
+The project and collaboration of Jelena Tešić and Lucas Rusnak started in November 2017 and graphB code was a result of multiple contributions from [Data Lab](DataLab12.github.io) current, and former students.
+* Joshua Mitchell, Master student at Texas State led the initial graphB implementation, graphB 1.0.
+* Eric Hull, undergraduate researcher led the subconsequent improvements for this graphB 2.0 release
+* significant contributions to the code improvement were made by Ryan Zamora, Maria Tomasso, Benjamin Bond, and Connie Angeley

 # Implementation Notes
 Python pipeline is designed to reuse existing computations (connected component, spanning trees, balancing results).
 It consists of 3 steps: pre-process, process, and post-process